 Get an understanding of the people and communities that make up Mumbai by visiting these places.

-The city's original inhabitants, the Koli fisher folk, have kept their traditional occupation and culture.
+- Koli Fishing Community: The city's original inhabitants, the Koli fisher folk, have kept their traditional occupation and culture.
 See them and their colorful fishing boats early in the morning at Sassoon Dock in Colaba or visit the Koli fishing village in Worli.